Ah, man, the Five Precepts say no drinking?

 - sexual misconduct

-- false speech (that means more than lying or speaking falsehoods and includes malicious speech, harsh speech, and frivolous speech or "animal talk" mislabeled as gossip)
+- false speech (which means speaking falsehoods or lying and malicious speech, harsh speech, and frivolous speech or "animal talk"* mislabeled as gossip)

 - the use of intoxicants (such as beer and spirits or surāmeraya).

-Early Buddhist Texts nearly always condemn alcohol as do Chinese Buddhist post-canonical texts (of the Mahayana tradition).
+Early Buddhist texts nearly always condemn alcohol as do Chinese Buddhist later post-canonical texts (of the Mahayana tradition).

 Smoking is sometimes also included here.